Huo Yi: Service in the South

 Upon receiving news that Liu Shan was not harmed and had moved from Chengdu to the Wei capital Luoyang, he officially surrendered to Wei, leading all the defenders of the six commanderies to dispatch a memorial :"I your servant, long I have head that the occurrences of the State take prominence over a man's life.
 That when a difficulty arose a loyal man should offer his life.
 However now that the State of your servant is overwhelmed and his ruler submitted.
 I believe that a defence to the death would be pointless therefore we entrust and pledge to the new State to commit to his service with full resolution."

 The Wei regent Sima Zhao was very pleased so he appointed Huo Yi as the Area Commander (都督) of Nanzhong and allowed the latter to remain in charge of Nanzhong.
-Furthermore, the province of Jiaozhi was not yet conquered however Huo Yi was appointed as Inspector of Jiaozhi Province (交州刺史) to administrate it from afar and could nominate and appoint his own chief officials.
+Furthermore, the province of Jiaozhi was not yet conquered.
+However, Huo Yi was appointed as Inspector of Jiaozhi Province (交州刺史) to administrate it from afar and could nominate and appoint his own chief officials.

-Huo Yi later sent troops to assist Lü Xing (呂興) during his revolt against the Wu government and successfully pacified the three commanderies of Jiaozhi (交阯), Rinan (日南) and Jiuzhen (九真).
-Annexing a significant portion of the Jiao province.
+Huo Yi later sent troops to assist Lü Xing (呂興) during his revolt against the Wu government and successfully pacified the three commanderies of Jiaozhi (交阯), Rinan (日南) and Jiuzhen (九真), annexing a significant portion of the Jiao province.
 For his contributions, he received a marquis title and other rewards from the Jin imperial court.

 According to the Han Jin Chunqiu and the Jin Shu, early on, Huo Yi alongside Yang Ji (楊稷), Mao Jiong (毛炅) and other subordinates swore an oath that if they were besieged by an enemy, then they would resist for 100 days.
 Otherwise their families would be executed.
 However, if after more than 100 days, reinforcement didn't come, then, Huo Yi would take the responsibility.
 In 271, while he besieged Jiaozhi's stronghold, Tao Huang heard of this pact and provided food to the city when there was famine.
 His subordinates remonstrated him against such a charitable act.
 However Tao Huang reassured them that with Huo Yi's death, Jin wouldn't be able to dispatch reinforcements to the city.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang expressed his skepticism at Tao Huang sending supplies to the Jin defenders.
+He opinioned that given Sun Hao's temperament, Tao wouldn't dare risk his liege's wrath by sending supplies to the enemy.
+The account in Zizhi Tongjian was an adaptation of the one found in Chronicles of Huayang, that Eastern Wu forces sieged the defenders and won after supplies ran out and Jin reinforcements were not forthcoming.)